 Each switch power supply unit requires one power cord.
-Cisco approved cords may be ordered with the product.
-There are two types: standard power cords with a country specific plug for use with wall outlets and jumper power cords for use with cabinet outlets.
+Approved cords can be ordered with the product.
+Standard power cords with a country specific plug can be used with wall outlets.
+Jumper power cords can be used with cabinet outlets.
 The user may also source their own power cords for the product, as long as they meet the power cord specifications for this product.